Today I would like to show you how to do a clean install of Ubuntu Linux on your PC desktop or laptop.

 3: Backup your files and data

-As I stated earlier, the Windows built in backup systems are not satisfactory in that they are only compatible with Windows (Linux and MAC are not able to read them easily).
-To backup your files and data in a format that can be read by virtually any operating system, you will need a USB flash drive or external hard drive that has the capacity to hold all your data, and formatted in FAT32.
+As I stated earlier, the Windows built-in backup systems are not satisfactory in that they are only compatible with Windows (Linux and MAC are not able to read them easily).
+To backup your files and data in a format that can be read by almost any operating system, you will need a USB flash drive or external hard drive that has the capacity to hold all your data, and formatted in FAT32.

 Visit my guide on manual data & file backup (Windows).

 Ok now on to the clean installation of Ubuntu…